vserova/book/pages/ch_objmgr.md

 The Scope class ([CScope](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CScope)) is designed to be a lightweight object, which could be easily created and destroyed.
 Scope may even be created on the stack - as an automatic object.
 Scope is populated with data by adding data loaders or already created Seq-entry's to it.
 [Data loaders](#data-loaders) can only be added by name, which means it must be registered with the Object Manager beforehand.
 Once an externally created Seq-entry is added to a Scope, it should not be modified any more.

 The main task of a scope is to cache resolved data references.
 Any resolved data chunk will be locked by the scope through which it was fetched.
 For this reason retrieving a lot of unrelated data through the same scope may consume a lot of memory.
-To clean a scope's cache and release the memory you can use <span class="nctnt ncbi-func">ResetHistory</span> or just destroy the scope and create a new one. <span class="nctnt highlight">Note:</span> When a scope is destroyed or cleaned any handles retrieved from the scope become invalid.
+To clean a scope's cache and release the memory you can use `ResetHistory` or just destroy the scope and create a new one. *Note:* When a scope is destroyed or cleaned any handles retrieved from the scope become invalid.

 #### CScope important methods

--   <span class="nctnt ncbi-func">AddDefaults</span> - adds all loaders registered as default in the object manager.
+-   `AddDefaults` - adds all loaders registered as default in the object manager.

--   <span class="nctnt ncbi-func">AddDataLoader</span> - adds a data loader to the scope using the loader's name.
+-   `AddDataLoader` - adds a data loader to the scope using the loader's name.

--   <span class="nctnt ncbi-func">AddScope</span> - adds all loaders attached to another scope.
+-   `AddScope` - adds all loaders attached to another scope.

--   <span class="nctnt ncbi-func">AddTopLevelSeqEntry</span> - adds a TSE to the scope.
+-   `AddTopLevelSeqEntry` - adds a TSE to the scope.
 If the TSE has been already added to some scope, the data and indices will be re-used.

--   <span class="nctnt ncbi-func">AddBioseq</span> - adds a Bioseq object wrapping it to a new Seq-entry.
+-   `AddBioseq` - adds a Bioseq object wrapping it to a new Seq-entry.

--   <span class="nctnt ncbi-func">AddSeq\_annot</span> - adds a Seq-annot object to the scope.
+-   `AddSeq_annot` - adds a Seq-annot object to the scope.

--   <span class="nctnt ncbi-func">GetBioseqHandle</span> - returns a Bioseq handle for the requested Bioseq.
+-   `GetBioseqHandle` - returns a Bioseq handle for the requested Bioseq.
 There are several versions of this function accepting different arguments.
 A bioseqs can be found by its Seq-id, Seq-id handle or Seq-loc.
 There are special flags which control data loading while resolving a Bioseq (e.g. you may want to check if a Bioseq has been already loaded by any scope or resolved in this particular scope).

--   <span class="nctnt ncbi-func">GetBioseqHandleFromTSE</span> - allows getting a Bioseq handle restricting the search to a single top-level Seq-entry.
+-   `GetBioseqHandleFromTSE` - allows getting a Bioseq handle restricting the search to a single top-level Seq-entry.

--   <span class="nctnt ncbi-func">GetSynonyms</span> - returns a set of synonyms for a given Bioseq.
+-   `GetSynonyms` - returns a set of synonyms for a given Bioseq.
 Synonyms returned by a scope may differ from the Seq-id set stored in Bioseq object.
 The returned set includes all ids which are resolved to the Bioseq in this scope.
 An id may be hidden if it has been resolved to another Bioseq.
 Several modifications of the same id may appear as synonyms (e.g. accession.version and accession-only may be synonyms).

--   <span class="nctnt ncbi-func">GetAllTSEs</span> - fills a vector of Seq-entry handles with all resolved TSEs.
+-   `GetAllTSEs` - fills a vector of Seq-entry handles with all resolved TSEs.

--   <span class="nctnt ncbi-func">GetIds</span> - fetches complete list of IDs for a given Seq-id without fetching the Bioseq (if supported by loader).
+-   `GetIds` - fetches complete list of IDs for a given Seq-id without fetching the Bioseq (if supported by loader).

 See the [CScope API reference](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCScope.html) for an up-to-date list of all methods.

 All data sources (data loaders and explicitly added data) have priorities.
-For example, if you call <span class="nctnt ncbi-func">AddScope()</span> and specify a non-default priority, the scope scans data sources in order of increasing priority to find the sequence you've requested.
+For example, if you call `AddScope()` and specify a non-default priority, the scope scans data sources in order of increasing priority to find the sequence you've requested.
 By default, explicitly added data have priority 9 and data loaders have priority 99, so the scope will first look in explicit data, then in data loaders.
 If you have conflicting data or loaders (e.g. GenBank and BLAST), you may need different priorities to make the scope first look, for example, in BLAST, and then in GenBank if the sequence is not found.

-<span class="nctnt highlight">Note:</span> the priority you've specified for a data loader at registration time (<span class="nctnt ncbi-func">RegisterInObjectManager()</span>) is a new default for it, and can be overridden when you add the data loader to a scope.
+*Note:* the priority you've specified for a data loader at registration time (`RegisterInObjectManager()`) is a new default for it, and can be overridden when you add the data loader to a scope.

 #### Data loader

 The Data loader base class ([CDataLoader](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CDataLoader)) is almost never used by a client application directly.
 The specific data loaders (like GenBank data loader) have several static methods which should be used to register loaders in the Object Manager.
-Each of <span class="nctnt ncbi-func">RegisterInObjectManager</span> methods constructs a loader name depending on the arguments, checks if a loader with this name is already registered, creates and registers the loader if necessary. <span class="nctnt ncbi-func">GetLoaderNameFromArgs</span> methods may be used to get a potential loader's name from a set of arguments. <span class="nctnt ncbi-func">RegisterInObjectManager</span> returns a simple structure with two methods: <span class="nctnt ncbi-func">IsCreated</span>, indicating if the loader was just created or a registered loader with the same name was found, and <span class="nctnt ncbi-func">GetLoader</span>, returning pointer to the loader.
-The pointer may be null if the <span class="nctnt ncbi-func">RegisterInObjectManager</span> function fails or if the type of the already registered loader can not be casted to the type requested.
+Each of `RegisterInObjectManager` methods constructs a loader name depending on the arguments, checks if a loader with this name is already registered, creates and registers the loader if necessary. `GetLoaderNameFromArgs` methods may be used to get a potential loader's name from a set of arguments. `RegisterInObjectManager` returns a simple structure with two methods: `IsCreated`, indicating if the loader was just created or a registered loader with the same name was found, and `GetLoader`, returning pointer to the loader.
+The pointer may be null if the `RegisterInObjectManager` function fails or if the type of the already registered loader can not be casted to the type requested.

 ##### Interaction with the Object Manager

 By default, the Object Manager will use registered data loaders to fetch basic information about all referenced Seq-entry's and annotations.
-For example, even if a Seq-entry contains no external references and is added to the scope using <span class="nctnt ncbi-func">CScope::AddTopLevelSeqEntry()</span>, the Object Manager will still use the data loader to fetch basic information about that Seq-entry and its annotations.
+For example, even if a Seq-entry contains no external references and is added to the scope using `CScope::AddTopLevelSeqEntry()`, the Object Manager will still use the data loader to fetch basic information about that Seq-entry and its annotations.

-If the Object Manager finds a difference between a Seq-entry loaded by a data loader and an in-memory Seq-entry (having the same Seq-id) loaded with <span class="nctnt ncbi-func">AddTopLevelSeqEntry()</span>, the in-memory data will be used instead of the data from the data loader.
+If the Object Manager finds a difference between a Seq-entry loaded by a data loader and an in-memory Seq-entry (having the same Seq-id) loaded with `AddTopLevelSeqEntry()`, the in-memory data will be used instead of the data from the data loader.

 #### Bioseq handle